-(open-process path-or-settings) procedure (open-input-process path-or-settings) procedure (open-output-process path-or-settings) procedure (call-with-input-process path-or-settings proc) procedure (call-with-output-process path-or-settings proc) procedure (with-input-from-process path-or-settings thunk) procedure (with-output-to-process path-or-settings thunk) procedure All of these procedures start a new operating system process and c reate a bidirec- 1 1
+(open-process path-or-settings) procedure (open-input-process path-or-settings) procedure (open-output-process path-or-settings) procedure (call-with-input-process path-or-settings proc) procedure (call-with-output-process path-or-settings proc) procedure (with-input-from-process path-or-settings thunk) procedure (with-output-to-process path-or-settings thunk) procedure All of these procedures start a new operating system process and create e a bidirectional port which allows communication with that process on its standard input and

-All of these procedures start a new operating system process and create a bidirectional port which allows communication with that process on its standard input and standard output.
+An of these procedures start a new operating system process and create a bidirectional port which allows communication with that process on its standard input and standard output.
 The direction: setting will default to the value input for the procedures open-input-process, call-with-input-process and withinput-from-process, to the value output for the procedures open-outputprocess, call-with-output-process and with-output-to-process, and to the value input-output for the procedure open-process.
 If the direction: setting is input, the output-port side is closed.
 If the direction: setting is output, the input-port side is closed.